• Skip to main content

 Contest Photos

-Click here to view photos from the contest.
+Click here to view photos from the NHD-CA Contest.

 Contest Winners

-"Champions" in the Documentary, Exhibit, Performance, Historical Paper, & Website categories advance to the National History Day contest that will be held online in June.
+"Champions" in the Documentary, Exhibit, Performance, Historical Paper, & Website categories advance to the National History Day contest in June.

 Special Award Winners